-The use of the umbrella in the two-handed "swagger stick" grip has already been covered in an earlier sectiom, as have the defensive moves, so here we will concentrate on the one-handed "rapier style" offensive techniques.
+The use of the umbrella in the two-handed "swagger stick" grip has already been covered in an earlier section, as have the defensive moves, so here we will concentrate on the one-handed "rapier style" offensive techniques.
 Some of the techniques we will discuss will appear familiar from sport fencing but in certain details there will be differences, as will become apparent.

-To make learning the basic principles easier we'll start off with a ready stance.
+To make learning the basic principles

+easier we'll start off with a ready stance.
 If used for self-defence you will probably need to go straight into an attack when threatened.
+The ready stance with sword shown later is a training aid.

+High Hanging Guard (left) Rear Overhead Guard (right)

-The sword stance shown is a training aid.
-Against an actual enemy you are better advised to use the rear overhead stance shown at the beginning of this section (p.13) or the low guard positions shown in the pair of photos just after (p.14).
+Against an actual enemy, you are better advised to use the rear overhead stance shown at the image above or the low guard positions shown in the pair of photos following.

 Note position of the free arm.

+All these positions reduce the chances of the umbrella being grabbed.

+Low Guard

-All of these positions reduce the chances of the umbrella being grabbed.
-From these you can step back into a two-handed or sword-style stance as the enemy advances.
+From these guard position, you can step back into a two-handed or sword-style stance as the enemy advances.

+Ready Posture

-To learn the thrust, adopt a posture with your strong side advanced.
-Your feet will be between
+To learn the thrust, adopt the ready posture with your strong side advanced.
+Your feet will be between 18" and 24" apart.

-18" and 24" apart.
-In his book on broadsword Sir Richard Burton defines the width of the stance as "two foot-lengths", which gives us a convenient measure by which to proportion this to smaller or larger individuals.
-Your knees should be slightly bent and your weight evenly distributed.
+In his book on broadsword, Sir Richard Burton defines the width of the stance as "two foot-lengths", which gives us a convenient measure by which to proportion this to smaller or larger individuals.

+Your knees should be slightly bent, and

+your weight evenly distributed.

 You will be higher and more erect in posture than a sporting fencer.

-Your strong hand, holding the brolly, should adopt the position of tierce.
+Your strong hand, holding the brolly, should raise to adopt the position of tierce.
 The point will be about level with your weak-side eye and your strong-hand level with the chest on the strong-side.

-Your elbow should be down and inline with your hip rather than sticking out.
+Your elbow should be down and in-line with your hip rather than sticking out.
 It should be comfortably bent and about a fist width from your torso.

-Your weak-hand will be positioned over your chest ready to defend as Harvey Keitel is kind enough to demonstrate for us.
+Your weak-side hand will be positioned over your chest ready to defend, as Harvey Keitel is kind enough to demonstrate for us again.

-Next we learn the lunge.
+Next, we learn the lunge.
 Step your lead/strong-side foot forward so there is four foot-lengths distance between your feet and your rear leg is straightened.

 At the same time extend and straighten your lead arm to thrust.

+The point should travel the shortest possible course to its target.
+The point should reach the target before the lead foot touches the ground.

 This action may raise your hand a fraction higher than the point and rotate your palm outward if made from tierce.
 (For a thrust from quarte the palm may become turned outward.)